Ardakilic/Telegram-bot-php/README.md

 (Alias is needed, because this app can handle multiple bots at once, and the alias is the key in this app that defines the bots)

-6. (Optional) If you will be using SQL as driver, first set the `source` key to `mysql` in `config/main.php`, then in the `mysql` sub-key in the connections update your database credentials, and lastly run `php migration.php` in the terminal and run the migration and create the table for the bots.
-You can also import the `example_data.sql` for MySQL as a reference and example.
+6. (Optional) If you will be using SQL as driver, first set the `source` key to `mysql` (for MySQL) or `pgsql` (for Postgres) in `config/main.php`, then in the `mysql` / `pgsql` sub-key in the `connections` key, update your database credentials, and lastly run `php migration.php` in the terminal and run the migration to create the table for the bots.
+You can also import the `example_sql_data/example_data.mysql.sql` for MySQL or `example_sql_data/example_data.mysql.sql` for Postgres as a reference and example.
 7. Create a new `myDemoBot.php` inside `config/bots` folder and fill your Telegram API token. you can use the `sampleBot.php` as a template.
-If you are using SQL (`mysql` etc.) as driver, token is the only key that's required in the bot.
+If you are using SQL (`mysql`, `pgsql` etc.) as driver, token is the only key that's required in the bot.
 8. If you will be using the `file` driver (no database), you also need the responses key for replies.
 You can refer from `config/bots/sampleBot.php`.
 9. To run the bot, you first need to set the webhook and teach Telegram where to post.
 To do this, navigate through http*(s)*://yoursite.com/set_webhook/**bothook**.
 The api then will post to http**s**://yoursite.com/hook/**bothook** (Remember, `bothook` is the alias of our bot named `myDemoBot` which we set in step 5).
 9. Add your **@myDemoBot** to your conversation or group and start messaging :smile: